-O / Andrea Whiting is finance manager for United Way of Northeastern Minnesota in Chisholm.
-She previously had been a volunteer and served on the board before joining her new position.
+O / Andrea Whiting is finance manager

+for United Way of Northeastern Minnesota in Chisholm.
+She previously had been a volunteer and served on the board before position.
 Whiting lives in Virginia.

-Tim Dirkes is a patrol and field training officer for the Grand Rapids Police Department, where he has worked since 2011.
+Tim Dirkes is a patrol and field training

+officer for the Grand Rapids Police Department, where he has worked since 2011.
 He previously worked for the Winnebago Police Department.
 Dirkes lives in Grand Rapids.

-O4 Rachel (Moen) Columbus was
+OA Rachel (Moen) Columbus was

 awarded the James Trudeau Award by the Lakes Center for Youth and Families.
 She has worked for the Wyoming Police Department since 2006, developing the Police Educating Area Kids program in 2013.
-Columbus and her husband, John, live in Andover and have three young children.

-Nikki (Baird) Brink was promoted to chief operations officer at First National Bank Bemidji.
+Columbus and her husband, John, live in promoted to chief operations officer at First National Bank Bemidji.
 She joined the bank as human resources manager in 2011.
 She graduated from the Graduate School of Banking in Madison,